meenurajapandian/meenurajapandian.github.io/_posts/2019-04-15-continuous-time-markov-chain.markdown

 title:  "Continuous Time Markov Chain"
 date:   2019-04-15 19:20:41 -0500
 categories: jekyll update
+description: A quick introduction to Git and Github
 ---

 Until now, we would check the state of our process at every predetermined amount of time (epoch).
 But what if the process could let us know when the transition takes place?
 In our manufacturing process example, instead of checking the state of the product every one hour, we instead make a note of the transition of the product to a different state whenever it happens - 0.5 hrs, 2.75 hr, 3.5 hrs - it doesn't matter.
 Such a model of stochastic process is called a Continuous Time Markov Chain*